 The purpose of the sectoral balance sheets is to provide a framework for the collection and presentation of data in a format that facilitates the presentation of flow of funds accounts for the whole economy.
-The data for a sectoral balance sheet are obtained from the government and individual institutional units with in financial and non-financial corporations sub-sectors and are classified into standard components, in accordance with the sectorization, instrument classification, and accounting principles.
+The data for a sectoral balance sheet are obtained from the individual institutional units with in financial and non-financial corporations sub-sectors and are classified into standard components, in accordance with the sectorization, instrument classification, and accounting principles.
 In addition, sectoral balance sheets are directly useful for analysis requiring sub-sector data that are more highly disaggregated than the asset and liability categories shown in the corresponding sub-sector surveys.
 The structure of the flow of funds accounts of financial statistics is given in Annexure I. The data required for developing these accounts will be reported through a questionnaire (Annexure III).

-B. Financial Statistics
+B. Financial Statistics and Flow of Funds Accounts

-Financial statistics consist of a comprehensive set of stock and flow data on the financial assets and liabilities of all sectors of an economy and between these sectors and the rest of the world.
-The financial statistics are developed within the framework of the SNA93, which provides for comprehensive coverage of production, distribution, and all non-financial and financial stocks and flows for the total economy as well as for each its sectors.
+Financial statistics consist of a comprehensive set of stock and flow data on the financial assets and liabilities of all sectors of an economy and between these sectors and the rest of the world while flow of funds accounts are the set of stock and flow data on financial assets and liabilities as well as non-financial assets of all sectors.
+These statistics are developed within the framework of the SNA93, which provides for comprehensive coverage of production, distribution, and all non-financial and financial stocks and flows for the total economy as well as for each its sectors.
 The broad components of the 1993 SNA are the: